J-81/GeneLab_Data_Processing-1/GeneLab_Reference_Annotations/Workflow_Documentation/GL_RefAnnotTable/README.md

-# GeneLab Reference Annotation Table (GL_RefAnnotTable) Workflow Information
+# GL_RefAnnotTable Workflow Information and Usage Instructions

 > **GeneLab has wrapped each step of the Reference Annotation Table pipeline into an R workflow.
 The table below lists (and links to) each GL_RefAnnotTable version and the corresponding workflow subdirectory, the current GL_RefAnnotTable/workflow implementation is indicated.
 Each workflow subdirectory contains information about the workflow along with instructions for installation and usage.**